veganaize/closure-compiler/Writing-Compiler-Pass.md

 # Next steps

-If you want your pass to do some more complicated analysis, it might need access to the control-flow-graph of the overall program, or of a particular function.
+If you want your pass to do some more complicated analysis, it might need access to the control-flow-graph of a particular function.
 [TODO: Add information on how to get and use the CFG] Or, you might want to write a pass that takes advantage of type information.
 [TODO: Add a page showing how to get the types of Nodes and do something interesting with them]